Foods for Constipation

 If you’re dealing with occasional constipation, upping your fiber intake for a few days to get back onto a more normal-for-you bowel movement schedule can be sufficient.

-For chronic constipation, Slattery suggests consulting with a dietitian who can help you create a more fiber-rich, long-term eating plan.
-She recommends working up to 25–30 grams of fiber a day for women and 30–38 grams for men.
+For chronic constipation, consider consulting with a dietitian who can help you create a more fiber-rich, long-term eating plan.
+A typical approach works up to 25–30 grams of fiber a day for women and 30–38 grams for men.

 Increase fiber gradually.

-But, she advises, when making dietary changes, easy does it.
+But, the experts advise, when making dietary changes, easy does it.

 Are there foods that make you poop instantly?